Frequently asked questions

 If you haven't applied for University accommodation and have nowhere to live

 We strongly encourage you to apply online for accommodation in advance of your arrival.
-Students who don’t apply online are advised to book themselves into a local hotel for their first night's accommodation and then visit the accommodation services office where staff will be able to offer advice and assist students to find suitable accommodation.
+Students who don’t apply online are advised to book themselves into a local hotel for their first night's accommodation and then contact the accommodation services where staff will be able to offer advice and assist students to find suitable accommodation.